 Some medical insurances cover home birth, and often if they do not cover the birthday, they will often cover your prenatal and postpartum care with a homebirth midwife.
 Contact your insurance company to find out if birth at home is covered.
 Do not let finances be the reason for choosing your birth setting or provider.
 Deductibles for a hospital-based birth may be more than the cost of birthing with a home birth midwife.
 Many CPMs will offer a payment plan to help you afford a home birth in Massachusetts, Connecticut, or Rhode Island.

-DOULA vs. MIDWIFE
+THE DOULA vs. MIDWIFE DIFFERENCE

 Birth Doula Support can be a complimentary team member for your family.
 They provide childbirth education, support during pregnancy, and continuous physical, emotional and informational support to you and your partner during your labor and birth.
 Birth doulas are meant for those wanting natural birth, epidural birth, home birth, hospital birth, hypnobirthing, and cesarean!

 After the birth of your baby, there may be new challenges during the first weeks of parenthood.
 Postpartum doulas provide a wide spectrum of support which include breastfeeding assistance, newborn care, sibling care, physical help around the home cooking healthy meals, laundry, and emotional support to new parents who may be experiencing the new anxieties of parenthood.